-LCR has proven useful for describing many complex systems whose empirical samples are uniform or close to uniform---where unique elements' frequency distribution is flat or nearly so---a regime where traditional entropies become uninformative (Fig. \ref{fig:overview}).
-Representative applications in the life sciences include high‑throughput immunology (immunomes) \cite{aroraRepertoirescaleMeasuresAntigen2022}, microbiome research (metagenomics) \cite{nguyen2023greylock}, and medical imaging \cite{couch2024beyond} Specifically in ML contexts, where training sets (e.g., image collections) are often composed of unique observations (e.g. images), LCR has been shown to help identify performance predictors beyond simple dataset size or class balance \cite{couch2024beyond}.
+LCR has proven useful for describing many complex systems whose empirical samples are uniform or close to uniform---i.e., where unique elements' frequency distribution is flat or nearly so---a regime where traditional entropies become less informative (Fig. \ref{fig:overview}).
+Representative applications in the life sciences include high-throughput immunology (immunomes) \cite{aroraRepertoirescaleMeasuresAntigen2022}, microbiome research (metagenomics) \cite{nguyen2026}, and medical imaging \cite{couch2024beyond}.
+Specifically in ML contexts, where training sets (e.g., image collections) are often composed of unique observations (images), LCR has been shown to help identify performance predictors beyond dataset size or class balance \cite{couch2024beyond}.